Dave's World: Home media

 CBS DVD (distributed by Paramount) released the first two seasons of Dave's World on DVD in Region 1 in 2008 and 2009.
 The theme song for the DVD releases was replaced with a generic rock track.

 On July 24, 2012, Season 3 was released as a Manufacture-on-Demand (MOD) release via Amazon.com's CreateSpace program.

 Ratings

-The show was originally a hit for CBS when it aired on Monday night.
+The show was originally a hit for CBS when it aired on Monday nights.
 However, by the third season, it was moved to Wednesdays, and the ratings declined.
 By the fourth season, the show had moved to the "Friday night death slot" and the resulting drop in ratings led to the program's cancellation.